 In general, heavier body types (225 lb or more) will feel like most mattresses are on the softer side of the spectrum.
 This is because big folks apply more stress and pressure on a bed than average sized sleepers and thus will sink into the soft, top layers of a bed a bit more.

 On the opposite side of the spectrum are lighter body types (150 pounds or less), which will generally find that most mattresses are firmer than what average and heavy people think.
-This is because petite folks (like Slumber Yard team member Kaite Kale) exert very little pressure on a bed and as a result sleep more on top of the mattress.
+This is because petite folks exert very little pressure on a bed and as a result sleep more on top of the mattress.

-In fact, sometimes Kaite Kale even has trouble distinguishing between different types of foam because she can barely feel the top layer.
+In fact, one of our smaller team members sometimes even has trouble distinguishing between different types of foam because she can barely feel the top layer.
 As you will find out below, body weight effects other factors, as well, so it’s important to keep this subject in mind throughout the review.

 As implied in the name, this is a hybrid mattress that is comprised of both coils and layers of foam.
 The bed starts with a thin layer of high-density foam for its base.
 This layer is just there so the individually wrapped pocketed coils above have something to sit on.